Anti-Racism, Equity, & Belonging

 “Let us find a way to belong to this time and place together.
 Our future, and the well-being of all our children rests with the kind of relationships we build today.”

 EFAO is committed to anti-racist action in farming.
 Building relationships with, listening to, learning from and supporting Black farmers, Indigenous farmers and land stewards, and other farmers of colour is key.
 This is a dynamic process in which we hope to inspire honest conversations and bridge-building as part of the challenging and liberatory work needed to address the profound inequities the agricultural sector has been built on.

-Over the past two years, EFAO board and staff have worked to increase their understanding of the systemic oppression and barriers faced by equity deserving groups, including farmers who are Black, Indigenous and people of colour.
-We need to listen to and support their efforts to lead change.
+Over the past three years, addressing the systemic oppression and barriers faced by equity deserving groups, including farmers who are Black, Indigenous and people of colour, has become a key part of EFAO’s mission to build resilient ecological farms and grow a strong knowledge-sharing community.
 Working collaboratively, we will better meet the needs of farmers and members who are currently underrepresented in the organization and systemically marginalized within the agricultural community at large.

 EFAO is committed to advancing equity and anti-racism in the following areas:

 RELATIONSHIPS & ACCOUNTABILITY

 - Build relationships and partnerships with equity-deserving farmers and organizations and initiatives led by Black farmers, Indigenous farmers, or farmers of colour.

 - Contribute to collective efforts by sharing our experiences and learning with the farmers we work with, partner organizations and others who are interested.

 - Center the voices and experiences of equity-deserving farmers in EFAO’s current programming.

 - Bring more Black, Indigenous, and team members of colour to the staff and board.